Get creative this holiday season with a unique Christmas craft project! Learn how to make beautiful matchbox ornaments out of recycled materials.

 Now, we're not done yet.
 There's the matter of decorating the back of the ornaments.

-I used Mod Podge and Christmas napkins to cover the back and sides of two of the ornaments.
-Since the napkins are so thin, it's easy to cover the cardboard without having to cut other paper.
+I used Mod Podge and Christmas napkins to cover the backs and sides of two ornaments.
+Since the napkins are so thin, it's easy to cover the cardboard without cutting other paper.

 Here are all three of the backs:

-I used napkins for the two on the right and silver paint with a coat of sparkle Mod Podge and a Christmas sticker for the one on the left.
+I used napkins for the two on the right, silver paint with a coat of sparkle Mod Podge, and a Christmas sticker for the one on the left.

-It was also important to me that I included the year I made these.
+It was also essential to include the year I made these.
 I used vinyl number stickers on two of them and puffy paint on the other.

-To make it able to hang on the tree, I used a thin sparkly ribbon and glued it in place on the top of the matchbook.
+To hang it on the tree, I used a thin, sparkly ribbon and glued it to the top of the matchbook.

 All three matchbook ornaments: